-Between now and July 21, when they take a month off, state legislators will have to decide the fate of bills that passed one chamber of the Legislature and await action in the other.
+Between now and Sept.
+15, when state legislative sessions will end, lawmakers will have to decide the fate of bills that passed one chamber of the Legislature and await action in the other.
 Among those are key education bills that would lengthen teacher probation periods, require more accounting for spending under the Local Control Funding Formula, mandate a later start time for middle and high schools and further restrict student suspensions.
 What follows is a summary of the bills EdSource is following.

 Funding formula transparency

 The federal Every Student Succeeds Act requires that school districts provide data on state and federal spending by school in more detail than before.
 AB 1321, by Assemblywoman Shirley Weber, D-San Diego, would go further, requiring a school-by-school breakdown of state spending by the Local Control Funding Formula’s component parts: base, supplemental and concentration funding.
 The latter two components are allocated to a district based on the proportion of English learners and low-income, homeless and foster children enrolled.